"Tell me and I'll forget, show me and I may remember, involve me and I'll understand."

 Payments are due IN ADVANCE for the entire scheduled month (one lesson/week).
 Further payment details are under the "current students" tab.

-** please note: rates subject to change as seen fit.
+** please note: rates subject to change.
 Recital fees will be added at a later date.

 No make-up lessons are given.